Tommy74/wildfly-bootable-jar-oracle/README.md

         </subsystem>
 ```

-this is exactly a connection to the Oracle Database which picks the database url, username and password from environment
+this is exactly a connection to the Oracle Database which picks the database url, username, password and JNDI name from
-variables that you can set before starting the bootable jar;
+environment variables that you can set before starting the bootable jar;

 This is very useful because you can use the same `wildfly-bootable-jar-oracle-bootable.jar` and deploy it to your test,
 production, cloud etc... environment without recompiling it;